-All students should exhibit evidence of a vital and growing spiritual life, teachability, and growing Christian integrity.
+All students should exhibit evidence of a vital and growing spiritual life, teachability, and growing Christian integrity, especially regarding academic and scholarly honesty.
 Students should also be able to provide goals and motivation to match the ThM program's outcomes.
 A prospective Master of Theology student must hold either a three-year Master of Divinity (MDiv) degree or, in some instances, an academic Master of Arts (MA) degree.
 The specific requirements for each are the following: